IronPDF on Azure App Service: Ninject Startup Crash (WEBSITE_RUN_FROM_PACKAGE = 1)

 Cause

-IronPDF currently performs a file system scan on startup by a default setting.
-This scan isn't something IronPDF intentionally requires — it is a side effect of Ninject's default extension auto-loading.
-When WEBSITE_RUN_FROM_PACKAGE = 1, C:\home\site\wwwroot is read-only, so the scan throws FileNotFoundException and initialization stops.
-We have confirmed this as a bug and logged a development ticket to address it.
+IronPDF performed a file system scan on startup by a default setting.
+This scan wasn't something IronPDF intentionally required — it was a side effect of Ninject's default extension auto-loading.
+When WEBSITE_RUN_FROM_PACKAGE = 1, C:\home\site\wwwroot is read-only, so the scan threw FileNotFoundException and initialization stopped.
+This was confirmed as a bug and fixed in version 2026.8.1.

 Solution